tdpetrou/pandas_cub/README.md

 containing the number of occurrences for each value.

 Use the `Counter` method of the `collections` module.
 Return the DataFrames with sorted values from greatest to least.
+You hold off on sorting until you have defined the `sort_values` method.

 Accept a boolean parameter `normalize` that returns relative frequencies when `True`.